Justice Department charges North Korean over WannaCry, Sony hack

-The Justice Department has charged a North Korean computer programmer in major cyber crimes over the last four years, including the 2017 WannaCry ransomware attack and the 2014 Sony Pictures hack.
+The Justice Department has charged a North Korean computer programmer in major cybercrimes over the last four years, including the WannaCry ransomware attack and the Sony Pictures hack.

 The DOJ said Thursday that it's charged Jin Hyok Park, a North Korean computer programmer, with one count of conspiracy to commit computer fraud and abuse and one count of conspiracy to commit wire fraud.
-The charges are related to a massive attack against Sony, the WannaCry ransomware that ensnared thousands of computers in hospitals, universities and banks, and a $81 million Bangladesh Bank heist in 2016.
+The charges are related to a massive attack against Sony in 2014, the $81 million Bangladesh Bank heist in 2016 and the WannaCry ransomware attack in 2017 that ensnared thousands of computers in hospitals, universities and banks worldwide.

 The Sony attack was tied to the film The Interview, starring Seth Rogen and James Franco, a comedy that depicted an assassination attempt against North Korean leader Kim Jong-Un.